 Most writers block is performance anxiety.
 When you truly accept that the first draft is crap, you get over writer's block pretty quickly.

 High school grammar is....well it's like a lot of things you learn in high school.
 It's basic.
 It's very fundamental.
 It's an important start.
+It's the VERY basics you need to set the stage for a deeper understanding.
 But if you think that's all there is to it or you that you've gotten the whole story, if you can't learn to accept any new information, or even if you just think every high school learned it the same exact way you did, you look pretty foolish.